atsign-foundation/docs.atsign.com/content/docs/start/java.md

 ## Registration CLI

 1. Be sure you've fully [set up your development environment](/start/java/#setting-up-your-development-environment).
-Also ensure you've built and deployed the project by running `mvn install` under the `at_java/at_client` directory.
+Ensure you've built and deployed the project by running `mvn install` under the `at_java/at_client` directory.

 2. Our next step is to run the `Register.java` CLI to register a new atSign will be onboarded and a set of .atKeys will be generated.
 You can do this by running: